-Under certain circumstances, you can be held liable for your spouse's credit card debt.
-Whether you may be on the hook for your spouse’s credit card debt depends on:
+Under some circumstances, you can be held liable for your spouse's credit card debt.
+Whether you might be responsible for this debt depends on:

-In common law states, you are usually only liable for credit card debt if the obligation is in your name.
-This means that if the credit card is only in your spouse's name, you are typically not liable for that debt.
-However, keep in mind that if you have jointly owned assets, then the credit card company can still go after your spouse's interest in that property.
+In common law states, you're usually only liable for credit card debt if the obligation is in your name.
+So, if the credit card is only in your spouse's name, you're typically not liable for that debt.
+But keep in mind that if you have jointly owned assets, then the credit card company can still go after your spouse's interest in that property.

 If the debt is for a joint credit card in both your names, then you and your spouse are equally liable for it.

-Also, each state weighs different factors and may have additional rules regarding when an obligation is considered a community debt.
+Each state weighs different factors and might have additional rules regarding when an obligation is considered a community debt.
 Usually, if the debt was incurred for something that benefited your marriage, it will likely be deemed a community debt.
 But if it was a purchase that only benefited your spouse, there is a greater likelihood that it will not be considered a community debt.

 Even if you weren't otherwise liable for a credit card debt, a judge may still assign the obligation to you in a divorce proceeding.
 If a credit card debt is assigned to you in a divorce, that doesn't mean you are contractually liable for it to the credit card company because a family court judge can't change the terms of the initial credit card contract.
 But if you fail to pay the debt and the credit card company comes after your ex-spouse, then your ex-spouse can sue you for violating the divorce decree and seek reimbursement for any damages suffered.